title

 Decentralization in Ethiopia

-The warlords received favors from local folk.
+The warlords received favors from local people.
 A visit to a village by a warlord was an occasion for the village people to show their respect, done with a celebration and feasting.
-And the warlord received gifts -- perhaps oxen for plowing the warlord's land, or sheep, goats, butter, honey or some other goods, usually following the warlords announcement of some need, such as paying for a military campaign, marrying another woman or his loss of personal property.
+And the warlord received gifts – perhaps oxen for plowing the warlord's land, or sheep, goats, butter, honey or some other goods, usually following the warlord's announcement of some need, such as paying for a military campaign, marrying another woman or his loss of personal property.

-Gondar was where three caravan routes intersected, all of them to an from Muslim controlled territories, with trade in Gondar controlled largely by Muslim merchants.
+Gondar was where three caravan routes intersected, all of them to and from Muslim controlled territories, with trade in Gondar controlled largely by Muslim merchants.
 From the northwest and northeast came textiles and various manufactured goods, including guns.
 From the south came gold, ivory and slaves.
 Gondar had a Muslim district and a larger Orthodox Christian district.
-Roman Catholicism, the religion of a few racially mixed descendants of Portuguese and Ethiopians had been suppressed in the 1600s, and, however many Roman Catholics there now were in Gondar, they practiced their faith in secret.
+Roman Catholicism, the religion of a few racially mixed descendants of Portuguese and Ethiopians, had been suppressed in the 1600s, and however many Roman Catholics there now were in Gondar they practiced their faith in secret.

-Living outside the city to the northwest, in small dusty villages, were the Qemants, who worked at growing food and also sold timber and firewood to people in Gondar.
-Their religion contained elements of the religion of the ancient Hebrews and animism.
+Living outside the city to the northwest, in small dusty villages, were the Qemants.
+They worked at growing food and also sold timber and firewood to people in Gondar.
+Their religion contained animism and elements of the religion of the ancient Hebrews.

-Between Gondar and Massawa, a greater power than Gondar had arisen.
-This was Tegray, under the warlord Dajazmach Webé Hayla Maryam (1799-1867), who had ruled since 1835.
-Tegray had long controlled the salt trade in the region, and, with greater access to the coast than Gondar, Tegray had acquired a larger stock of firearms.
-Webé considered himself ruler of the Red Sea coast and was disturbed by the extension of Ottoman power to Massawa.
-Realizing that his power was not great enough to keep Muslim armies from Massawa, he begged the British for assistance, writing letters to Queen Victoria.
+Between Gondar and the town of Massawa on the coast of the Red Sea, a greater power than Gondar had arisen.
+This was Tegray, under the warlord Webé Hayla Maryam, who had ruled since 1835.
+Tegray had long controlled the salt trade in the region.
+With greater access to the coast than Gondar, Tegray had acquired a larger stock of firearms.
+Webé considered himself ruler of the Red Sea coast.
+He was in conflict with the Ottoman Empire, which had absorbed Massawa in 1557 and had made it a prominent port on the Red Sea, with typical Islamic Ottoman architecture.
+With its troubles, the Ottomans had withdrawn, and the warlord Webé (whose official title had been dejazmach, an Ethiopian aristocratic title) was disturbed by the threat of Ottoman power returning to Massawa.
+He wrote letters to Queen Victoria.
 But help from Britain was not forthcoming.
-So he turned to the French for help.
+So he turned to the French for help, and that help didn't come.